mharen/mharen.github.io/_posts/2010/2010-11-01-arduino-day-1-unpacking-and-fun-with.md

 <div id="2649b3fc-913c-4411-b0b6-e7a0873571f7" style="margin: 0px; padding: 0px; display: inline;">
 <div>[![videoc251df61edef[6].jpg](/assets/2010/videoc251df61edef[6].jpg)](http://www.youtube.com/watch?v=VbIfvKNeQZU" target="_new)</div></div></div>

 It’s a much better experience in person—my camera’s frame rate isn’t quite high enough and it had trouble focusing.
 But trust me, it was awesome.
-What you see is the program cycling through a bunch of different patterns:  <ul>   <li>Runway - like an airstrip </li>    <li>Flicker Digital – randomly flash the LEDs on/off </li>    <li>Flicker Analog – randomly change the intensity of the LEDs </li>    <li>Flash – flash all the LEDs on/off at the same time </li> </ul>
+What you see is the program cycling through a bunch of different patterns:     * Runway - like an airstrip     * Flicker Digital – randomly flash the LEDs on/off     * Flicker Analog – randomly change the intensity of the LEDs     * Flash – flash all the LEDs on/off at the same time

 Build: